Ulrika Eleonora of Sweden: Princess and regent

+Ulrika Eleonora was born on 23 January 1688, at Stockholm Palace in Stockholm, Sweden.
+She was the youngest child of King Charles XI of Sweden and his wife, Ulrika Eleonora of Denmark.
+Her elder siblings were Hedvig Sophia and Charles XII, who succeeded their father to the throne upon the latter's death in 1697.

 After their mother's death in 1693, Ulrika Eleonora and her siblings were placed in the care of their grandmother, Hedwig Eleonora.
 However, her grandmother was known to favor her elder sister.
 During her childhood, Eleonora was somewhat overlooked in favor of this elder, more extroverted and talented sister, princess Hedvig Sophia.
 Her elder siblings enjoyed riding and dancing and reportedly somewhat looked down upon her as she did not have the courage to participate in their games and was easily brought to tears.
 She was described as friendly, modest and dignified, with good posture and beautiful hands, but she was not regarded as either intelligent or attractive.
 Her grandmother, Hedwig Eleonora, described her as stubborn, and she was known to demonstrate her dislike of others or of events by simulating illness.
 She was a talented musician, and when performing with her sister at court concerts, she would play the clavier while her sister sang.
 Ulrika Eleonora lived most of her life in the shadow of others, outshone by her brother the king, and by her attractive sister.

 From 1700, she took care of her dominating grandmother, Hedwig Eleonora of Holstein-Gottorp, during her brother's absence in the Great Northern War.
 Her older sister, Hedvig Sophia, was then the heir presumptive to the throne.